explodinggradients/ragas/docs/source/getstarted/evaluation.md

 ```

 :::{seealso}
-See [testset generation](./testset_generation.md) to learn how to generate your own synthetic data for evaluation.
+See [test set generation](./testset_generation.md) to learn how to generate your own synthetic data for evaluation.
 :::

 ## Metrics

-Ragas provides you with a few metrics to evaluate the different aspects of your RAG systems.
+Ragas provides several metrics to evaluate various aspects of your RAG systems:

-1. Retriever: Offers `context_precision` and `context_recall` which measure the performance of your retrieval system.
+1. Retriever: Offers `context_precision` and `context_recall` that measure the performance of your retrieval system.
-2. Generator (LLM): Offers `faithfulness` which measures hallucinations and `answer_relevancy` which measures how to the point the answers are to the question.
+2. Generator (LLM): Provides `faithfulness` that measures hallucinations and `answer_relevancy` that measures how on point the answers are to the question.

-There are a lot more metrics availble in Ragas, check the [metrics guide](ragas-metrics) to learn more.
+There are numerous other metrics available in Ragas, check the [metrics guide](ragas-metrics) to learn more.

 Now, let's import these metrics and understand more about what they denote.